koenig125/229-final-project/README.md

 ## Evaluating Saved Models

-Trained SVM and MLP models are saved to the `models` directory.
+Saved SVM and MLP models appear in the `models` directory.
 They can be loaded and evaluated against the validation or test set using the `evaluate.py` script.
 This script also allows for creating a confusion matrix from a model's predictions.

 Evaluate on validation set: